snt-arg/dfl-toro/README.md

 ## Usage Guide <a id="usage"></a>

-This tutorial is designed for the Franka Research 3 (FR3) robotic arm, utilizing a learning approach based on Dynamic Movement Primitives (DMP).
+This tutorial is designed for the FR3 robotic arm, utilizing a learning approach based on DMP.
 Before proceeding, please create the following folder structure within the `lfd_interface` package to organize the necessary data:

 ```plaintext
 <lfd_interface>/